Jodi Matterson: Personal life

 Matterson is married to Michael Napthali.
 They have two daughters, the eldest was born in 2012.

 Napthali is a lawyer, policy advisor and consultant.
 He currently is board member of Bell Shakespeare.
 Napthali is Director of Business Affairs at Matterson's production company, Eddie Wong Films.
 He was previously consultant at Made Up Stories.

-In November, 2023 both Matterson and Napthali signed an online pledge on the Australian website, 'Say No to Antisemtism', that cites The Executive Council on Australian Jewry's statement that antisemtism has risen '482%' six weeks after the events of October 7.
+In November, 2023 both Matterson and Napthali signed an online pledge on the Australian website, 'Say No to Antisemitism', that cites The Executive Council on Australian Jewry's statement that antisemitism has risen '482%' six weeks after the events of October 7.
 The signatories include Matterson's Made Up Stories colleagues, Papandrea and Hutensky.
 Independent Australian media company Crikey refutes this data.

 Napthali was included in the 'z600' list, a group of over 600 individuals in a WhatsApp group chat whose members identified as Zionists.
 The group were industry professionals working in creative industries (music, arts, museums, film, etc.).
 The private group chat was leaked and its contents shared.
 The group was heavily criticized for encouraging the doxxing of pro-Palestinians living in Australia.